hide

 Also, it’s worth pointing out that there is no “perfect” destination for LGBTQ+ people; we should be under no illusions that, everywhere, there is still immense progress that needs to be made.

-Whatever choice a TEFL teacher makes in terms of travelling to teach English, the most important thing is safety and being able to exist peacefully.
+Whatever choice a TEFL teacher makes in terms of travelling to teach English, the important thing is safety and being able to exist peacefully.

 Get your free guide to Teaching English Worldwide